 Tired of your little couch potatoes sitting around the house?
-Get them outside to explore one of Hong Kong’s family-friendly hikes!
+Get them outside to explore one of the many Hong Kong hiking trails!
 This is a great time to check out all the green there is (HK is three-quarters countryside, after all!).
-And with dozens of country parks and hundreds of scenic trails (for all levels), we came up with a shortlist of favourites to help you get the fam moving.
-Here is a roundup of some of HK’s popular family hikes, as well as book and app recommendations to help you get out and about in the great outdoors!
+With dozens of country parks and hundreds of scenic hiking trails, we came up with a shortlist of the best hikes to go on with your kids.
+There are short hikes and easy hikes, hiking on Hong Kong Island as well as trails in Sai Kung, Lamma Island and more.

 This hasn’t been dubbed Asia’s top urban hike for nothing.
-Its view of the South China Sea, remote islands, and Shek O village is sublime.
+The Dragon’s Back hike offers stunning views of the South China Sea, remote islands, and Shek O village is sublime.
 Winding across the ridges of Shek O Country Park, this lovely hiking trail is manageable for older kids.
-But, if you’ve got a little one in a backpack, the sections of stairs and steep climbs make it a tad more strenuous.
-Be sure to cap off the hike off with some authentic Chinese and Thai food in Shek O village.
+If you’ve got a little one in a backpack, the sections of stairs and steep climbs make it a tad more strenuous.

 Hiking details: Moderate hike; Distance: 8.5km; Time: 4 hours

 Starting Point: Shek O Road near to Tei Wan Village

 Finishing Point: Tai Long Wan (Big Wave Bay)